klucznicy/bip-pages/README.txt

 == Changelog ==

+= 1.2.0 =
+* Key modules of BIP main page are now editor Blocks (Org Info, Search, and Recently Modified)
+* Added redirect from /bip/ to BIP main page
+* Added ability to select BIP main page as site front page
+* Added help & instructions on what is required to be published in BIP by law
+* Removed automatic widget creation (buggy, and conflicts with other plugins)

 = 1.1.1 =
 * Handful of various bug fixes

 == Upgrade Notice ==

+= 1.2.0 =
+*

 = 1.1.1 =
 Corrects bugs introduced in preparation for Wordpress release.